usdot-fhwa-stol/connectedvsc/README.md

 5. Run `mvn install -DskipTests=true` for  fedgov-cv-ISDcreator-webapp and fedgov-cv-TIMcreator-webapp

 ## Deployment
-1. Locate `isd.war` and `tim.war` in fedgov-cv-ISDcreator-webapp/target and fedgov-cv-TIMcreator-webapp/target respectively
+1. Locate `isd.war` and `tim.war` in fedgov-cv-ISDcreator-webapp/target and fedgov-cv-TIMcreator-webapp/target respectively.
-2. Deploy as servlets in conjunction with Apache Tomcat
+2. Deploy as servlets in conjunction with Apache Tomcat.